-Even though there may be sadness in these photos, they are imperative because they could be the link to bringing a family together, helping a child, and loving one of God’s children.
+Even though there may be sadness in these photos and in an adoption photolisting, they are imperative because they could be the link to bringing a family together, helping a child, and loving one of God’s children.
 When it comes to children in the foster care system, their picture is sometimes the first thing someone sees online.
 A local group in my state, Louisiana Heart Gallery, in recent years, has worked really hard with local photographers to take wonderful pictures of Louisiana foster kids in hopes they will find their forever family.

 Among the many sites available online, Adoption.com has listings for every state as well as international listings and provides information on waiting children.
 Not only are you able to view a sweet picture of the child, but also there’s a brief description of what the child enjoys in his or her free time, the child’s goals in life (personally and academically), and what type of family he or she believes would be a good fit.

-It is easy to get caught up in the emotions and excitement, but the reality of caring for a child and what is best for this child should be taken seriously.
-As I glanced through forums to find out more from those that walked through adoptions from photolistings, I was surprised to find brutal honesty as noted here by one adoptive parent:
+It is easy to get caught up in emotions and excitement, but the reality of caring for a child and what is best for this child should be taken seriously.
+This is why an adoption photolisting is important.
+As I glanced through forums to find out more from those that walked through adoptions from photo listings, I was surprised to find brutal honesty as noted here by one adoptive parent:

-In her case, the age and race issue was minimal, but in other cases, there may be more difficult needs which require more resources.
+In her case, the age and race issue was minimal, but in other cases, there may be more difficult needs that require more resources.
 Researching the situation fully is very important to finding the right fit.
-It can be stressful for the child and the parents when things aren’t what they had hoped for, and in order to prevent that, proper background research is necessary.
+It can be stressful for the child and the parents when things aren’t what they had hoped for, and to prevent that, proper background research is necessary.

-Whether you are browsing child/infant photolistings as an adoptive parent or hopeful adoptive parent photolistings as a birth mother, the underlying hopefulness you carry in your heart is strong, but it is also hard to walk through all of it alone.
+Whether you are browsing an child/infant adoption photolisting as an adoptive parent or hopeful adoptive parent photo listings as a birth mother, the underlying hopefulness you carry in your heart is strong, but it is also hard to walk through all of it alone.
 Support from the right places is vital for a healthy and positive journey.
 Those that have lived it can relate to what you’re walking through.
 If you’re struggling with what path to choose as a birth mother, are weighing the decision of adoption, or just need to read one birth mother’s story, start here or here.

 “It is completely normal and expected that placing your child for adoption is not an easy decision.
 Take the time to think through your options before choosing a placement.
 You may be sure that adoption is what you want to choose and that is great if that is true for you.
 If you are unsure, that is completely normal as well.
 Take whatever time you need and do not feel pressured either way.
 Spend time with those you trust, speak at length with anyone involved in the adoption, and take the time to gather information before making your decision.
-Make sure that you are involved with an adoption agency or professional who is ethical and recommended by those in your area.
+Make sure that you are involved with an adoption agency, like The Gladney Center for Adoption, or a professional who is ethical and recommended by those in your area.
 You will want somebody to advocate for you…” (Things to Consider When Thinking of Placing Your Child).

 Although placing a child for adoption is possibly the hardest thing a birth mother may ever do in her life, it is also one of the most loving and selfless acts.
 She places her wants aside and her child’s needs in front.
 It is a decision filled with nothing but love.
 This one decision will shape her life and her child’s life forever.
-Different from many years ago, open adoption is more commonplace in the world of adoption now, and birth mothers make the decision of how much contact she would like throughout her child’s life.
+Different from many years ago, open adoption is more commonplace in the world of adoption now, and birth mothers decide how many contacts they would like throughout their child’s life.
 If I were making that hard decision, open adoption would give me the comfort I needed knowing the relationship with the child isn’t completely lost.
-There is a window and a line of communication in place which is important for the child later in life.
+There are a window and a line of communication in place which is important for the child later in life.